vcvpaiva/basictex/README.md

 each new project to a copy checked out of this repository (and periodically committed), so that when I add new references I only have to do it once and then all projects can see them.

+I need to produce a all.bib for myself.